Language selection

 The Saskatchewan RCMP Critical Incident Response Team (CIRT) respond to the most serious and dangerous situations as they unfold.
 One component of the Saskatchewan RCMP CIRT is the Emergency Response Team (ERT) - who are responsible for providing tactical support to detachments or units that require assistance with both planned and reactive events.

-From 2019 to 2023, the total Saskatchewan RCMP ERT deployments have doubled – this includes planned responses (for example, executing high risk warrants) and unplanned/emergency responses (for example, armed/barricaded individual, mass casualty event).
-However, the unplanned/emergency responses have tripled in Saskatchewan RCMP jurisdiction.
+In the last five years (2020 to 2024), the total Saskatchewan RCMP ERT deployments have increased 82% - this includes planned responses (for example, executing high risk warrants) and unplanned/emergency responses (for example, armed/barricaded individual, mass casualty event, etc.).

 Chart 4: Annual number of Emergency Response Team deployments